Xion/rush/syntax.md

 Expression syntax overview

-TODO(xion): either move this all into README or to dedicated documentation page
+TODO(xion): expand further, move to docs, and split

 ## Data types

 * string (default if no explicit annotation/function/coercion is used)
 * number: int or float
 * booleans (true or false)
+# regexes
 * arrays
 * objects (hashmaps string -> value)